colinpaulish/cp_hugo_nz30/content/_index.md

 I am particularly interested in the most critical and complex problem modern society has faced - **climate change**.
 I hope to be a small (and positive) force of change in this arena to curb emissions while improving the quality of life for all.
 We can do this.

-Check out my (growing) list of blogs where I discuss a climate + data related topic.
+Check out my (growing) list of blogs where I utilize data science to explore an integral climate topic.

 Please reach out if you want to chat, collaborate, or anything else!